Tel: +44 (0) 1224 582948

 The venue was built to replace Her Majesty’s Theatre, known as the Tivoli Theatre, which is located on Guild Street.
 More space and better facilities for guests were required, so the His Majesty’s project was initiated.

-The cost of the building was £35,000, which in today’s money would be in the high hundreds of thousands if not more.
+The cost of the building was £35,000, which today’s money would be millions, if not more.

 The first night was a huge success, being sold out.
-Kicking the theatre off Little Red Riding Hood was performed.
-There was a little crowd trouble with it’s placid theme, and the police had to be brought in to tame the theatregoers: too much excitement and a few too many open nights celebratory drinks.
-Back in 1906, there were limited thing’s to do compared to nowadays.
+Kicking the theatre off, Little Red Riding Hood was performed.
+There was a little crowd trouble with its placid theme, and the police had to be brought in to tame the theatregoers: too much excitement and a few too many open nights of celebratory drinks.
+Back in 1906, there were limited things to do compared to nowadays.
 Theatre was a lot more popular then.
 That said, however, and still to this day, the theatre attracts a broad, diverse audience of young and old alike.

 A theatre with the same name was’ twinned’ with Aberdeen’s own.
-The connection was made in 2006, and lucky twin was His Majesty’s in Perth, Australia, of all places.
-On the other side of the world maybe, but a relationship has been built.
+The connection was made in 2006, and the lucky twin was His Majesty’s in Perth, Australia, of all places.
+On the other side of the world, maybe, but a relationship has been built.

 Whilst being completed, the theatre didn’t want a standstill.
 It temporarily relocated to the Hilton Campus, which is part of Aberdeen University.

-Aberdeen Performing Arts (APA) formed as a trust in 2005.
+Aberdeen Performing Arts (APA) was formed as a trust in 2005.
 It took control of His Majesties as well as the Music Hall.
-Looking to expand out, APA even created their first major production with SunSet song.
+Looking to expand, APA even created their first major production with Sunset Song.
 It received critical acclaim and has grown to be performed all over Scotland, in cities such as Edinburgh, Glasgow, Inverness and Perth.
-In 2008, APA also added the Lemon Tree to it’s portfolio.
-The theatre, the Music Hall and The Lemon tree that’s three formidable locations that deliver a lot of entertainment and enjoyment to Aberdeen’s inhabitants and tourists.
+In 2008, APA also added the Lemon Tree to its portfolio.
+The theatre, the Music Hall and The Lemon Tree are three formidable locations that deliver a lot of entertainment and enjoyment to Aberdeen’s inhabitants and tourists.

 Next: Sir Duncan Rice Library